lisp-mirror/eql5-android/examples/REPL/README-1.md

   ecl-android -shell make.lisp # note 'ecl-android'
   qmake-android repl.pro       # note 'qmake-android'
   make

-  ./2-install-lib.sh           # make install...
 ```

 To force recompilation of all files (e.g. after upgrading ECL), pass `-f`
 as last argument to the `ecl-android` command.

-If you need to recompile the Lisp code, remember to do `touch tmp/main.o`,
-in order to force `make` to link your newly compiled Lisp library.

-Remember to run `2-install-lib.sh` after recompiling.